LLNL/axom/src/docs/sphinx/coding_guidelines/coding_guidelines.rst

 --------------------------------------------------------------------
-5.3 Copyright and release statement
+5.4 Copyright and Release Statement
 --------------------------------------------------------------------

-5.3.1 Each file **must** contain a comment section that includes the project software release information (using whichever comment characters are appropriate for the language the file is written in).
+5.4.1 Each file **must** contain a comment section that includes the project software release information (using whichever comment characters are appropriate for the language the file is written in).
 In the interest of brevity, the complete release statement is summarized here to show the